kdoore/1335GitBook/beginshape_-_vertex_shapes.md

   shape(s, 0,0); //display shape at origin
 ```

-For our recursive pattern project, it will be important to create a simple pattern that can be defined by a location point \(shape's origin point\) and one **length** value.
+For our recursive pattern project, it will be important to create a simple pattern that can be defined by a location point \(shape's origin point\) and one **len ** value.

 `vertexPattern( length );`